lionleaf/dwitter/README.md

 A platform to write visual art in javascript limited to 140 characters.

-The front-end is currently being rewritten, so please direct frontend development to [dwitter-frontend](https://www.github.com/dwitter-net/dwitter-frontend).
-This is currently hosted at [beta.dwitter.net](https://beta.dwitter.net)
+The frontend is currently being rewritten, so please direct frontend development to [dwitter-frontend](https://www.github.com/dwitter-net/dwitter-frontend).
+The new frontend is currently hosted at [beta.dwitter.net](https://beta.dwitter.net).

 Available on [dwitter.net](https://www.dwitter.net)